Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-We get ready for the first real run: checklist, runbooks, rollback plan, and migration/data-deletion playbook, plus polished user and admin docs.
+Task:- get ready for the first real run: checklist, runbooks, rollback plan, and migration/data-deletion playbook, plus polished user and admin docs.

 - A pilot checklist covering configuration steps, runbooks, and a rollback plan, so the first run is not improvised.
 - A migration rollback note and data deletion playbook for evidence blobs.